 2014 saw the band’s 20th anniversary, bringing firstly “data Panik etcetera”, an unofficial 4th album made up of songs recorded in 2005-2006 during the band’s year spent rebranded as Data Panik.
 Garnering some of the best critical acclaim of the band’s career, “data Panik etcetera” successfully combined all the disparate elements of bis and re-ignited the original fans whilst introducing the band to a whole new generation.
 Then followed a lavishly produced compilation of hits, misses, rarities and exclusives – “The Anthology – 20 Years of Antiseptic Poetry” – and expanded, re-mastered deluxe editions of “The New Transistor Heroes”, “Social Dancing” and “Return To Central”.

 2017 saw the emergence of new single “You Wrecked My Christmas”, the perfect alternative to the seasonal dirges that rot your brain at Christmas.
 Things moved up another gear in 2018 with the band back in the studio and signed to homegrown label Last Night From Glasgow.
 With new songs slowly creeping into the live set and becoming fans favourites in waiting, the infamous punk/disco heartbeat returns as fresh as ever.
-And now the wait is over and the new album “Slight Disconnects” is released in February.
-Early reactions have been overwhelmingly positive for a sound that is both thrillingly fresh and unmistakeably bis.
+The wait is now over and the new album “Slight Disconnects” was released in February 2019.
+Early reactions have been overwhelmingly positive, for a sound that is both thrillingly fresh and unmistakeably bis.